tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/4-configure_apache.md

 The `certbot` command can update the existing http config file to implement http-to-https redirection file for us.

-I gave this a try, and decided that we should just geneate our own.
+I gave this a try, and decided that we should just generate our own.

 Note that the http-to-https redirection file that the `certbot` command generates is a bit more flexible (and hence slightly more complicated, adding